Posted on August 23, 2016

 History on display

 Long Island’s robust logging industry began in the early 20th Century and only ended in the 1990s with the efforts of area conservationists.
-Long before loggers arrived, the island was hunting, fishing and gathering grounds for Chinook, Chealis and Kwalhioqua peoples for at least 2,000 years.
+Long before loggers arrived, the island was hunting, fishing and gathering grounds for Chinook, Chehalis, and Kwalhioqua peoples for at least 2,000 years.
 It’s not hard to bring the island’s history to life while tramping along the 10-plus miles of trails.

 Giant tree stumps dot the paths and hide in the forest, offering glimpses into the island’s past while helping shape its future.
 Worn notches in the trunks’ bases speak to the springboards loggers once stood upon while hacking away with felling axes or working crosscut bucking saws.
 Charred stumps hint at long-ago lightning strikes.
 Fantastical fungi cling to fallen trees.
 The soft, mossy ground, in a state of constant transformation, bounces underfoot.